karatelabs/karate/karate-core/README.md

 Controlling this flow from Java can take a lot of complexity out your build pipeline and keep things cross-platform.
 And you don't need to line-up an assortment of shell-scripts to do all these things.
 You can potentially include the steps of deploying (and un-deploying) the application-under-test using this approach - but probably the top-level [JUnit test-suite](https://github.com/intuit/karate#parallel-execution) would be the right place for those.

 ### `karate-chrome`
-The [`karate-chrome`](https://hub.docker.com/r/ptrthomas/karate-chrome) Docker image adds the following capabilities to [`justinribeiro/chrome-headless`](https://hub.docker.com/r/justinribeiro/chrome-headless/):
+The [`karate-chrome`](https://hub.docker.com/r/ptrthomas/karate-chrome) Docker is an image created from scratch, using just Ubuntu as a base and with the following features:

 * Chrome in "full" mode (non-headless)
 * [Chrome DevTools protocol](https://chromedevtools.github.io/devtools-protocol/) exposed on port 9222